 The actor Rock Hudson stormed out of an early screening of ‘2001’ shouting: ‘Will someone tell me what the hell this is about?’
-At film’s end, most of those who stayed did not have a definitive answer – but, as the Starchild turned majestically towards them, many felt an unmistakable tingle up the spine.
+At film’s end, most of those who remained did not have a definitive answer – but, as the Starchild turned majestically, many felt an unmistakable tingle up the spine.

-Over the preceding two hours and 20 minutes, Kubrick had explored themes that come together brilliantly in his grand finale.
+In two hours and 22 minutes, Kubrick explored themes that come together brilliantly in his grand finale.
 In space, Man finds himself at an evolutionary dead-end – it was simply ‘natural selection’ for HAL to try to replace his creator.
 Consider also: tools have always been, essentially, extensions of the human body.
-If that evolutionary route leads to disaster, the next step forward for humanity can only be spiritual.
+If that evolutionary route leads to disaster, the next step forward for humanity can only be: spiritual.

 Then what happened?
 Maybe the Starchild returns to Earth and reincarnates as a new Buddha or Messiah.
 In AC Clarke’s novel, s/he detonates a nuclear warhead that, perhaps, destroys the Earth.
 We much prefer Kubrick’s ‘open ending’.